-R&I Policy Score: 7 Having improved since 2007, France performs well in research and development policy.
+Having improved since 2007, France performs well in research and development policy.
 According to the EU Innovation Scoreboard 2015, France is ranked tenth (among 28 EU countries) with respect to innovation capacity; in the report's global innovation index, France performs slightly above the EU average but is ranked in the group of "innovation followers," behind the group of "innovation leaders."
 Overall spending on research and development represents 2.23% of GDP, below the OECD average and far from the EU target of 3%.
 Whereas public spending is comparable to the best-performing countries, private spending is low but growing thanks to the fiscal incentives put in place by the Sarkozy government and maintained by the Hollande administration.
 France's main relative weaknesses are its low private investment, a less than innovative corporate environment, especially with small- and medium-sized businesses, and weak cooperation between the private and public sectors.

 The government has recently taken several measures to facilitate and promote innovation.
-Fiscal rebates for companies and citizens have been introduced; a public bank (Banque Publique d'Investissement) has been created to finance innovative small and medium firms; major projects have been financed; private funds have been mobilized through the creation of foundations; a €30 billion public loan was offered to support "innovative" ventures; the creation of start-up companies has been facilitated through various legal and tax incentives and capital risk channeled toward these innovative sectors; regional clusters have been supported by local and state authorities and cooperation between universities and companies has been encouraged.
+Fiscal rebates for companies and citizens have been introduced; a public bank (Banque Publique d'Investissement) has been created to finance innovative small and medium firms; major projects have been financed;

+R&I Policy Score: 8 private funds have been mobilized through the creation of foundations; a €30 billion public loan was offered to support "innovative" ventures; the creation of start-up companies has been facilitated through various legal and tax incentives and capital risk channeled toward these innovative sectors; regional clusters have been supported by local and state authorities and cooperation between universities and companies has been encouraged.
 Infrastructure investment has also been made.
+This has fostered the dynamics of new technology-based firms (startups).
+According to the Deloitte Technology Fast 500 Index, in the past four years, France has featured the highest number of fast-growing startups in the last years.

-However, there are still no tangible results from all these efforts.
-Some barriers to innovation still exist.
+However, barriers to innovation still exist.
 Cooperation between academic institutions and businesses is still restricted by cultural traditions, such as a lack of investment by small- and medium-sized companies and the reluctance of researchers to invest in policy-relevant or applied research.
-Productivity and the status of public research in international rankings could also be improved.
-Other issues include the growth of start-up companies that are unable to raise proper funds and are then forced to sell assets to bigger companies.
+Productivity levels and public research could also be improved.
+The development of joint public-private initiatives as well as the launching of incubators by private investors are improving the quantity and quality of initiatives and investments, in particular in new technologies; France demonstrates a positive dynamic for startup creation.
+However, the key issue remains the capacity of these young companies to develop and grow in an environment which remains insufficiently business-friendly.